 Have you ever read the Histories by Herodotus?
-Here's a text about why and how you should (and also about what I got for Christmas)...
+Here's a post about why and how you should.

 Of course, all our tour leaders have read the key ancient texts already during their undergraduate years.
 On their shelves sit well-worn copies of past decades' least expensive paperback translations of the main sources, from Aristotle to Xenophon or from Caesar to Tacitus.
 In some cases, they may be interspersed with editions in the original Greek or Latin, usually enriched by copious pencilled scrawls.